Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 An in-depth report on the causes, diagnosis, treatment, and prevention of gallstones.

-- Common symptoms of gallbladder disease include abdominal pain, fever, and yellowing of the skin (jaundice).
+- Common symptoms of gallbladder disease include abdominal pain, nausea and vomiting, fever, and yellowing of the skin (jaundice).

 - The accuracy of diagnostic results has improved significantly with advances in ultrasonography, CT, MRI, and scintigraphy.
 Ultrasonography has emerged as the primary diagnostic test for gallbladder disease due to its availability, high accuracy, and safety.

 - Preliminary results of a large trial show that single-incision laparoscopic cholecystectomy (SILC) is safe.
 Although it requires more operating time, cosmetic satisfaction was higher among patients who had SILC than among those who underwent traditional (4-port) laparoscopic surgery.